daireto/sqlactive/docs/api/active-record-mixin.md

 async def count() -> int
 ```

-> Fetches the number of rows.
+> Fetch the number of rows.

 > **Returns**